psychemedia/pentrich-uprising/resources/07_gig_mills_1802.md

 I, SOME time past, received a letter signed by two persons who are, as I understand, Members of your Committee, stating, "That the Cloth Workers had applied to Parliament for an act to regulate Gig-Mills, agreeably to the advice of his Majesty's Attorney General;" "That a Committee of Cloth-Workers was appointed to conduct the business with regularity."
 "That a fund was established to pay the expence;" — "That a petition had been presented the House of Commons, on the 16th of May."
 And finally, "requesting my assistance, so that the same might be carried through the House with effect;" — "desiring my advice on the occasion;" and informing me, "that, one of the body would wait upon me, to give me further information relative to the business."

-The person deputed has called upon m; I have informed myself, as far as I can, of your proceedings relative to your bill; and shall *thus publicly* give you my sentiments, that they may neither be misunderstood or misinterprated by any of you.
+The person deputed has called upon m; I have informed myself, as far as I can, of your proceedings relative to your bill; and shall *thus publicly* give you my sentiments, that they may neither be misunderstood or misinterpreted by any of you.

 I am ignorant as to the general merits of your case; nor am I competent to decide whether the act *you think* you have been soliciting would be advantageous, or otherwise, to yourselves and the country; but if it be necessary to your welfare, it is be wished you had proceeded in such a way, as that the merits might have come before the House.